About Counselling

 How to get started…

-It's good to make sure you find the right therapist, someone you'll feel comfortable working with.
+It's important to find the right therapist, someone you'll feel comfortable working with.
 I offer an initial session to explore working together.
 After that, if you’d like to proceed, we can make a regular weekly booking.